goreleaser/goreleaser/www/content/build.md

     # Set flags for custom build tags.
     # Default is empty.
+    flags:
+      - -tags
-    flags: -tags dev
+      - dev

-    # Custom asmflags template.
+    # Custom asmflags templates.
-    # This is parsed with the Go template engine and the following variables
+    # These are parsed with the Go template engine and the following variables
     # are available:
     # - Date
     # - Commit